 How to appeal

-If you believe that your performance was adversely affected by a procedural error or disruption, or exceptional circumstances during the examination, you should:
+If you believe that your performance was adversely affected by any procedural error or exceptional circumstances during the examination, then you should:

-1. Report any issues on the exam day to the centre invigilators, administrators or examiners so it can be recorded.
-This is particularly important for candidates taking a Specialty Certificate Examination.
+- Report any issues on the exam day to the centre invigilators, administrators or host so it can be recorded and evidence can be gathered as soon as possible.

-Once you have received your results you can submit an appeal.
+- Once exam results are released, you must submit an online appeal form.
+This must be done within 30 days of results release otherwise they will not be accepted.
 You will receive an automated email acknowledgement confirming it has been submitted successfully.

 Investigation of appeal

-• If the appeal does have grounds, it will be investigated in accordance with the procedure in the regulations.
-Invigilators, examiners or other candidates may be contacted for comments.
-These will be included in a summary report which is submitted to the Examining Board for review.
+There are grounds for appeal.
+In this instance it will be investigated in accordance with the procedures in the regulations.
+Invigilators, examiners or other candidates may be contacted for comments, if not already done at the point of the issue being reported.
+These will be included in a summary report which is submitted to the Regulatory Subgroup and relevant examining board for review.

 It can take up to 60 days to respond to appeals owing to the length of time required to collect information and the number of appeals received, although we will try to respond quicker than this if possible.

-• Not upheld – candidates will receive a formal letter explaining the decision not to uphold their appeal (the majority of appeals are not upheld);
+- Not upheld: this applies to the majority of appeals.
+Candidates will receive a formal letter explaining the decision not to uphold their appeal.

-• Upheld – the candidate is awarded a condoned pass.
-Candidates should note that it is not normal practice to change results and that condoned passes will only be awarded very rarely and at the discretion of examining board chairs.
+- Upheld: the candidate is awarded a condoned pass.
+These are awarded very rarely and at the discretion of examining board chairs as it is not normal practice to change results.

 If the candidate's appeal is not upheld and they are not satisfied with the decision, they can request that their case be reconsidered by The Medical Director, who will review the evidence provided to the Regulatory Sub-Group and consider whether the decision reached by the group was reasonable.
 The Medical Director can either uphold the original decision, suggest an alternative remedy, or refer the matter to an appeal hearing panel, which will be convened using the procedure outlined below.
 The Medical Director’s decision will be final.